-Translation:It is the best institution of the country.
+Translation:It is the best institution in the country.

 es correcto. normally (with exceptions) the stress is on the second to the last syllable, but "institution" is an exception, so it has an accent over the stressed syllable..
 When made plural, the stress remains on the same syllable, which is now the second to last, so no accent is needed